 What to Consider Before Transferring a Balance

 Fine print matters.
-Explore all of the fees, the duration of the offer and interest options before making the jump.
+Explore the fees, the duration of the offer and interest options before making the jump.

 What to Look for in a Balance Transfer Card

 |Fees||Minimum $5 to $10 or 3% to 5% of balance, whichever is higher|

 |Interest||Look for 0% APR introductory offer and regular APR lower than current cards|

 |Duration of Promotional APR||Usually 12-18 months, up to 21 months|